grafana/mimir/docs/sources/operating-grafana-mimir/configure-shuffle-sharding.md

 - `-distributor.ingestion-tenant-shard-size=<size>`
 - `-querier.shuffle-sharding-ingesters-lookback-period=<period>`<br />
   Queriers and rulers fetch in-memory series from the minimum set of required ingesters, selecting only ingesters which may have received series since 'now - lookback period'.
-The configured lookback `<period>` should be greater or equal than `-querier.query-store-after` and `-querier.query-ingesters-within` if set, and greater than the estimated minimum time it takes for the oldest samples stored in a block uploaded by ingester to be discovered and available for querying (3h with the default configuration).
+The configured lookback `<period>` should be greater or equal than `-querier.query-store-after` and `-querier.query-ingesters-within` if set, and greater than the estimated minimum time it takes for the oldest samples stored in a block uploaded by ingester to be discovered and available for querying.
+When running Grafana Mimir with the default configuration, the estimated minimum time it takes for the oldest sample in a uploaded block to be available for querying is 3h.

 In case ingesters shuffle sharding is enabled only for the write path, queriers and rulers on the read path will always query all ingesters instead of querying the subset of ingesters belonging to the tenant's shard.
 Keeping ingesters shuffle sharding enabled only on write path does not lead to incorrect query results, but may increase query latency.